 The Title IX Coordinator will then approve that determination and, if there has been a finding that the responding party violated District Policy, forward the Investigation Report on for appropriate disciplinary action.
-In the case of student respondents, such disciplinary action is determined and imposed by the Vice Chancellor, Student Services, and may include disciplinary probation, mandatory training, restriction from specific District activities, suspension of up to five years, or expulsion.
-In cases of recommended expulsion, California law requires that the respondent be provided with an opportunity to appear before the District Chancellor, who is the only party authorized to recommend the expulsion to the Board of Trustees (AP5520).
+In the case of student respondents, such disciplinary action is determined and imposed by the President, Student Services, and may include disciplinary probation, mandatory training, restriction from specific District activities, suspension of up to five years, or expulsion.
+In cases of recommended expulsion, California law requires that the respondent be provided with an opportunity to appear before the District Chancellor, who is the only party authorized to execute the expulsion.
+In such cases, the victim will also be provided with an opportunity to appear before the Chancellor.